 The last distinct feature worth mentioning here is the chassis’ sleek design.
 The chassis tub itself is very low but the ground-clearance is higher than most buggies of the time.
 Looking at the layout inside the tub, the battery is positioned longitudinally with the steering servo in front of it, leaving space for the receiver and ESC on each side, or a combo-unit on the top of the battery.
 The design is clearly focused on creating balance.

 The Dyna Storm has genes from the first serious 2WD buggy from Tamiya, the over-engineered Astute (1989).
 Tamiya developed the Astute further into the Super Astute (1991) and the Dyna Storm followed the year after.

-The TRF211X was only made in like 100 examples and only owned/used by TRF drivers.
+The TRF211X was only made in 100 examples and only given to TRF drivers.

 (TRF211X on the left, Dyna Stom on the right.)

 Whenever there is an original and a re-re, every Tamiya fan will ask; what is the difference between them?
 “Surprisingly little” is the short answer in this case, but let us look at the details.

 Looking at the kit content, there is one major difference.
 The original kit did not include any motor, but the reissue did.

 After a quick glance, the models look identical, and you have to tear them apart to find the differences (or compare the manuals, as I did).
 Starting from the front you will find the first difference in the steering arms.

 The four 850 bearings are ball bearings in the reissue, while the original came with bronze metal bearings.